raulanatol/dotfiles/README.md

 - **Symbolic links not working**: Ensure you have the necessary permissions and that the target files exist
 - **Homebrew packages not installing**: Make sure Homebrew is properly installed and updated
 - **SSH key issues**: Verify that 1Password SSH agent is running and your keys are synced
+- **Zsh configuration not loading**: Check that zim framework is properly installed and configured

 ### Getting Help